In this tutorial, you will learn what might cause connectivity issues on your Mac and how to fix them.

 - Reboot your Mac.

-That sounds too simple, but that will kill unnecessary apps' background processes and reset your network to give you a fresh start.
+Even though this may sound too simple, it often does the trick.
+Rebooting your Mac will kill unnecessary apps' background processes and reset your network to give you a fresh start.

 - Set custom DNS on your machine.

-Your Internet service provider often provides default DNS servers.
-In many cases, it's not the best option performance-wise.
+Your internet service provider often provides default DNS servers.
+In many cases, they're not the best option performance-wise.
 Here's a guide on how to set up more flexible DNS.

 You may also be interested in: